Barbie Fairytopia: Magic of the Rainbow

-Barbie Fairytopia: Magic of the Rainbow, also known as Barbie: Magic of the Rainbow is a 2007 animated fantasy film directed by William Lau and written by Elise Allen that released direct-to-video on March 17, 2007.
+Barbie Fairytopia: Magic of the Rainbow, also known as Barbie: Magic of the Rainbow, is a 2007 animated fantasy film directed by William Lau and written by Elise Allen that released direct-to-video on March 17, 2007.
 It was distributed internationally through Universal Pictures Video.

 It is the tenth installment in the Barbie film series and the third film in the Barbie: Fairytopia trilogy.
 The film follows Elina, who is chosen to attend fairy school at the Crystal Palace as an apprentice of the Guardian fairy Azura.
 Elina and the six other apprentices will prepare for the annual spring ritual, the "Flight of Spring", that produces the first rainbow of the season.
 The antagonist of the series, Laverna, is planning to stop the rite and plunge Fairytopia into ten years of winter.
 Elina must work together with the apprentices to defeat Laverna and save Fairytopia.

 Plot

 Elina is now famous for defeating Laverna twice.
 She is invited to be Azura's apprentice at the Crystal Palace, where she will learn the ritual that brings the first rainbow of spring to life.
 Elina meets the other apprentices: Linden, an oread fairy who can talk to animals; Shimmer, a tiny and arrogant pigtail pixie; Lumina, a moon fairy who foresees the future; Sunburst, a sparkle fairy who dislikes Elina; Faben, a fairy with narcissistic traits; and Glee, a wood nymph who becomes Elina's best friend.
 Glee also has a puffball, Dizzle, who falls in love with Bibble.
 Unknown to Elina, Laverna, the envious sister of the Enchantress, plans to prevent the annual spring ritual the "Flight of Spring" and plunge Fairytopia into a 10-year winter.

 Elina does a good job in the first classes, earning her more resentment from Sunburst.
 Elina and Sunburst fight, getting them both reprimanded by Azura.
-Laverna leaves her exile and pretended to be a bewitched frog, deceiving Elina and Linden who reverse the spell and free her.
-The two return to the palace, but the guardians don't believe that Laverna is loose because she left a decoy at the bogs, though Azura heeds their warning.
+Laverna leaves her exile and pretends to be a bewitched frog, deceiving Elina and Linden, who reverse the spell and free her.
+The two return to the palace to warn everyone, but the guardians don't believe that Laverna is loose because she left a decoy at the bogs, though Azura heeds their warning.
 Laverna finds Sunburst in the garden, captures her and uses a spell to take on her appearance in order to enter the palace.
 With Sunburst's appearance, Laverna poisons all the guardians without anyone suspecting her.